 New regulation aims to safeguard Europe’s steel industry and strategic competitiveness

-The Council of the European Union has adopted a new regulation establishing a stronger framework to protect the EU steel market from the adverse effects of global steel overcapacity.
-The measure is part of the Steel and Metals Action Plan 2025 and will replace the current EU steel safeguard mechanism, which expires on 30 June 2026.
+The European Union has introduced a new framework to strengthen protection of the EU steel market against the adverse effects of global steel overcapacity.
+The new regulation replaces the previous EU steel safeguard mechanism, which expired on 30 June 2026, and has applied since 1 July 2026.

 The new framework is designed to ensure fair competition, strengthen market resilience, and provide greater certainty for both steel producers and downstream industries.